tonypsc/Optemis/README.md

 For testing purposes use "yarn serve-testing-api" and "yarn test"

-This exercise asumes the logged in user selected an organization which may contain one or more laboratories in different countries
+This exercise asumes the logged in user selected an organization which may contain one or more laboratories in different countries.